Brother SE400 Sewing and Embroidery Machine Review

 Integrating with iBroidery.com, you can purchase thousands of different designs that can be downloaded directly to the SE400.
 Affordable, these designs are exclusive to Brother users and are purchased on a pay-per-design basis.

 It’s perfect for the advanced embroidery projects that you have to complete.
-Imagine using a Brother embroidery machine to create an adorable Poohbear design for your nephew, or embroidering a Disney princess on your niece’s bib – there are just so many possibilities.
+Imagine using a Brother embroidery machine to create an adorable Winnie the Pooh design for your nephew, or embroidering a Disney princess on your niece’s bib – there are just so many possibilities.

 LCD Display with Easy Design and Stitch Option

-The LCD display is where the computerized functionality of the sewing machine is seen.
-This display is sensitive (touchscreen) and will act as your central hub for all of your stitch and design options.
+The LCD display is where most of the action is.
+This display screen is a sensitive touchscreen and will act as your central hub for all of your stitch and design options.
+Here is where you choose your stitches or patterns and many other features.

-The stitches are seen on the right side of the machine with all stitch options in view.
+Your stitch options can be seen on the right side of the machine with a small diagram of each stitch.
 When choosing the embroidery designs, you’ll be able to scroll through the designs and choose the one that works best for your project.
 Two designs are shown at one time, so there is enough room to view the detail of the design on the screen.

 In total, there are 120 frame pattern combinations to choose from.

-Five fonts are available.
-If you’re like me, you hate tapping a screen with your finger.
-Brother has included a tap pen so that you can choose your settings without leaving smudges all over the LCD screen.
+If you’re like me, you might find tapping a screen with your finger annoying after a while.
+To help with this, Brother has included a tap pen so that you can choose your settings without leaving smudges all over the LCD screen.

 Stitch width and length can be chosen through the display, and there is a thread tension option for anyone that wants tight stitches for advanced projects.